-Cambridge, England, is famous unto itself with noteworthy neighbors as well.
-Names like Milton, Clare, and Chesterton date back hundreds of years, are their descendants are synonymous with classic English literature and history.
+Cambridge, England is famous unto itself with noteworthy neighbors as well.
+Names like Milton, Clare, and Chesterton date back hundreds of years, and their descendants are synonymous with classic English literature and history.

 A couple you’ll recognize from this collection:

 - Newton – A nearby village and the surname of the great Sir Isaac Newton, who had maybe the most prolific inspiration from a tree as Voltaire described, “Sir Isaac Newton walking in his gardens, had the first thought of his system of gravitation, upon seeing an apple falling from a tree.”